opensearch-project/documentation-website/_search-plugins/ltr/faq.md

 ## Struggling with a problem

-If you need further assistance, join the [Relevance Slack Community](https://opensourceconnections.com/slack) and participate in the #opensearch-learn-to-rank channel to receive guidance and support from the community..
+If you need further assistance, join the [Relevance Slack Community](https://opensourceconnections.com/slack) and participate in the #opensearch-learn-to-rank channel to receive guidance and support from the community.